Biao-Zhao/SHiELD-MOM6-WW3/README.md

 ## Overview
-This repository organizes the workflows for the compile the SHiELD–MOM6–WW3 atmosphere–ocean–wave coupled modeling system.
+This repository organizes workflows for compiling and running the SHiELD–MOM6–WW3 atmosphere–ocean–wave coupled modeling system.
 SHiELD–MOM6–WW3 is a coupled modeling framework that integrates:
 - **SHiELD** – Atmospheric model
 - **MOM6** – Ocean model
 - **WW3** – Wave model
 - **FMS / FMScoupler** – Coupling infrastructure

+At its current stage, this repository primarily serves as a personal reference and working log, documenting the procedures, scripts, and configurations used to compile, configure, and run the coupled system.
+The content is still under active development and will be gradually expanded and refined to include more standardized workflows.

 ---